 \subsection{Exciton photoemission in hBN}

 With the quasiparticle and optical properties at hand, we now illustrate consequences of our theory for exciton photoemission from monolayer hBN.
-In the remainder of this manuscript, we use a 26.5~eV probe laser with a Gaussian energy broadening of 0.1~eV.
-For a better insight into the pump-induced effects on the momentum maps, we ignore the trivial effect of probe polarization, stemming from the $|\ve A \ve k|^2$ prefactor in Equation~\ref{eq:finalintensity}.
-Unlike other theoretical formulations, we only consider excitonic photoemission.
-As a result, the populated electronic structure and its depopulation due to exciton creation.
+In the following, we use a 26.5~eV probe energy with a Gaussian energy broadening of 0.1~eV.
+For a better insight into the pump-induced effects on the momentum maps, we ignore the trivial effect of probe polarization, stemming from the $|\ve A \ve k|^2$ prefactor in Eq.~\ref{eq:finalintensity}.
+Note, that our formulation only considers excitonic photoemission, thereby neglecting photoemission from the initially populated electronic structure and associated effects like its depopulation due to exciton creation.
 This decoupling is a direct consequence of energy conservation in excitonic photoemission Eq.~\ref{eq:finalintensity}.
 The exciton energy $\Omega^{(m,\mathbf Q)}$ is transferred to the photoelectron, yielding higher kinetic energies than those obtained from photoemission out of the initially populated electronic states (see Fig.~\ref{fig:darkcorridor}).

-In Figure~\ref{fig:darkcorridor} we show the simulated bandmap for photoemission from the $S_1$ exciton together with the $G_0W_0$ bandstructure (full blue lines) along the $\Gamma-K'-M_2$ path (corresponding to the $k_x$-direction, see inset).
-According to Equation~\ref{eq:finalintensity}, the energy dispersion of exciton photoemission is determined by the hole component of the exciton.
-Consequently, the exciton's \gls{tarpes} signature appears at the photoelectron kinetic energy corresponding to the valence band energy plus the pump energy $\Omega$ (blue dashed line).
-This finding, which is well-established in the literature~\cite{Weinelt2004,Rustagi2018}, enables the estimation of the exciton's spatial extent from photoemission data under the assumption of an $s$-like wave function~\cite{Madeo2020,Man2021,Karni2022}.
+In Fig.~\ref{fig:darkcorridor} we show the simulated bandmap for photoemission from the $S_1$ exciton together with the $G_0W_0$ bandstructure (full blue lines) along the $\Gamma-K'-M_2$ path (corresponding to the $k_x$ direction, see inset).
+According to Eq.~\ref{eq:finalintensity}, the energy dispersion of exciton photoemission is determined by the hole component of the exciton.
+Consequently, the exciton's trARPES signature appears at the photoelectron kinetic energy corresponding to the valence band energy plus the pump energy $\Omega$ (blue dashed line).
+This finding, which is well-established in the literature~\cite{Weinelt2004,Rustagi2018}, enables the estimation of the exciton's spatial extent from photoemission data under the assumption of an $s$-like envelope function~\cite{Madeo2020,Man2021,Karni2022}.